Resident Credit

 Who is eligible?

-- you were a full-year or part-year resident of New York State, or a New York State resident estate or trust, or a part-year resident trust; and
+• you were a full-year or part-year resident of New York State, or a New York State-resident estate or trust, or a part-year resident trust; and

-If you have dual residency status
+What if you have dual residency status?

 Additional information